microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Getting Started/01 - Getting Started.md

 ## 📚 Before Taking this Workshop

-Please visit [Pre-Requisites](../00%20-%20Pre-Requisites/00%20-%20Pre-Requisites.md) to prepare your environment.

-If you are doing this workshop on your own and you already have your environment set, please proceed further with the workshop by visiting [Introduction to SQL database](../02%20-%20Introduction%20to%20SQL%20database%20in%20Fabric/02%20-%20Introduction%20to%20SQL%20database%20in%20Fabric.md) workshop.

 ## Learn more
 You can view all of the [courses and other workshops our team has created here](https://microsoft.github.io/sqlworkshops/).